Pullback Method with Applications to Severi--Brauer Fibrations: Introduction

 Throughout the article, a variety is a separated scheme of finite type over a field.
-By a `nice' scheme we mean a smooth projective geometrically integral scheme.
-For a global field $k$, we denote the completion at each place \( v \) of \( k \) by \( k_{v} \) and its adele ring by $\A_k$.
-For a variety $X$ over $k$, $X^s$ denotes the base change of $X$ to the separable closure of $k$.
+By a `nice' scheme, we mean a smooth projective geometrically integral scheme.
+For a number field $k$, let $\zeta_n$ denote a primitive $n$th root of unity.
+Let $\Omega_k$ denote the set of all places of $k$.
+For each place \(v\in\Omega_k\), we write \(k_v\) for the completion of \(k\) at \(v\).
+Let \(\mathbb{A}_k\) denote its ring of adeles.
+For each non-archimedean place \(v\), let \(\mathcal{O}_v\) denote the ring of integers of \(k_v\) and \(\mathfrak{m}_v\) its maximal ideal.